 A New Threat in Disguise

 Cybercriminals are evolving, and the latest proof is the rise of the Godfather malware – a sophisticated banking trojan that’s now targeting legitimate banking apps with alarming precision.
 Designed to mimic trusted applications, Godfather tricks users into handing over sensitive financial data, often without even realizing it.
-Once embedded, it can steal login credentials, intercept two-factor authentication codes, and drain accounts in seconds.
+Once embedded, it can steal login credentials, intercept two-factor authentication codes, and drain accounts in seconds without any immediate red flags.

 What makes the Godfather malware especially dangerous is its ability to mask itself inside real, functioning applications.
 It often gets distributed through fake updates, unofficial app stores, or even cloned versions of popular apps.
 Once downloaded, it activates silently in the background.